 Hanging up his financial services career one day following a lecture he had been giving on the college circuit, Kelly hopped in the car and set out to visit about two dozen distilleries across the country.

-His first still was a 16-gallon reflux still, considered a small recipe size.
+His first still was a 16-gallon reflux still, considered a small recipe sized still.

-“When I started visiting these distilleries, I was asking them why they were making their products out of the typical vodka ingredients (corn, wheat or potato),” Kelly said.
-“If you have tasted vodka, it’s not something that’s very favorable unless it’s flavored.
+“When I started visiting these distilleries, I was asking them why they were making their products out of the typical vodka ingredients (corn, wheat, potato),” Kelly said.
+“If you have tasted vodka, it’s not something that’s very flavorful unless it’s flavored.
 It’s also very difficult to make.”

 You have to convert the starch of the potato, wheat or corn in those ingredients to fermentable sugar in order to begin the process.